 3. For what purposes do we process personal data?

 Personal data is necessary for all the relationships we enter into so that we are able to offer the best possible services and collaboration.
 We process your personal data for the following purposes:

-We only process the data that is necessary for the preparation, implementation and completion (including invoicing) of the assignment in question (providing legal or taks advice, drawing up a notarial deed, conducting judicial proceedings, filing tax return or providing legal knowledge).
+We only process the data that is necessary for the preparation, implementation and completion (including invoicing) of the assignment in question (providing legal or tax advice, drawing up a notarial deed, conducting judicial proceedings, filing a tax return or providing legal knowledge).